 If you want to expedite the baking process you can cook the potatoes for 5-10 minutes after you poke holes in the potato.
 After you microwave the potato rub the potatoes with oil and sprinkle with salt and pepper.

-Yes!
-You use this recipe for sweet potatoes!
-For more detailed instructions check out our baked sweet potatoes post!
+Russet potatoes –> Sweet potatoes: You can absolutely bake sweet potatoes instead of russets!
+For more detailed instructions check out our baked sweet potatoes post.

 Sometimes you serve baked potatoes as the main dish and sometimes you serve baked potatoes as a side to other delicious meals.
 Here are some of our favorite main dishes to serve with baked potatoes:

 Did you make too many baked potatoes?
 No problem!
 You can use baked potatoes and turn them into a totally different recipe!
 Here are some fun ideas for left over baked potatoes!